Last updated 7/25/2022

-- Guests may also provide proof of a negative COVID-19 test by an accredited third-party with results from within two days of embarkation.
+- Lakes & Oceans and Expedition guests may also provide proof of a negative COVID-19 test by an accredited third-party with results from within two days of embarkation.

 - COVID-19 vaccination is required for all guests and crew for all sailings.